900,000 Virgin Media customers had their data exposed during a breach which took place between April 2019 and 28th February 2020.

 So far, investigations have revealed that the unsecure database has been accessed by an unknown third-party at least once over the 10-month period (between April 2019 and 28th February 2020) it has been accessible online.
 It remains to be seen if the data accessed has been used, or whether victims of the data breach are at risk from cybercriminals.

-Most of the customers affected by the Virgin Media data breach are understood to have TV or telephone landline accounts, with some Virgin Mobile customers also affected.
+Most of the victims affected by the Virgin Media data breach are understood to have TV or telephone landline accounts, with some Virgin Mobile customers also affected.
 The database may have included data for potential customers as part of referral schemes and promotions as well.

 Information exposed in the data breach includes: